Do You Need To Tip on Takeout Orders or Not?

 Restaurants were the hardest-hit industry during the pandemic and have the longest road to bounce back to pre-COVID-19 employment levels, according to the 2021 State of the Restaurant Industry Report, released by the National Restaurant Association.

-In fact, the eating and drinking place sector ended 2020 with nearly 2.5 million jobs less than pre-pandemic times, according to the report.
+In fact, the eating and drinking place sector ended 2020 with nearly 2.5 million jobs less than in pre-pandemic times, according to the report.
 This isn’t surprising, considering more than 110,000 establishments were closed at least temporarily — many for good — as of Dec.
 1, 2020.

 Initially, restaurant sales were expected to reach $899 billion in 2020.
 However, the pandemic ultimately caused sales to fall by $240 billion, according to the report.